ivymiao/cv/index.md

 __Software Development of GMM-HMM Speech Recognition System Based on DSP__ project, about 5000-line implemented in __C++__.

-&ensp; - __Phrase Recognition__: Developed a command control system to carry on noun phrase identification.
+&ensp; - __Phrase Recognition__: Developed a command control system to carry on noun phrase speech identification.

 &ensp; - __Program porting__: Ported the GMM-HMM phrase speech recognition software from PC to DSP.

-&ensp; - __Function Integration__: Developed several driver programs to communicate with peripherals.
+&ensp; - __Function Integration__: Developed driver programs to communicate with peripherals.

-&ensp; - __System Optimization__: Rewrote recoginition functions in assembly language to improve the speed of software.
+&ensp; - __System Optimization__: Wrote functions in assembly language to improve the speed of software.

 ### __Perceptual Processing and Computational Lab，Dept. of Cognitive Psychology, UCLA__ `Los Angeles, CA, 2017.7 - 2017.9`